cd721/node_dictionary_app/README.md

 These instructions assume that the development server is running.

 1. Navigate to localhost:3000 in the browser.
 The homepage will be visible.
 2. Navigate to localhost:3000/```word``` to get the definition of a word.
 This route will work for any word in the Merriam Webster Dictionary.
-If you mispell the word, the application will provide suggestsions.
+If you misspell the word, the application will provide suggestions.

 # How to run the unit tests
 1. To be continued...